 If you’re in a hurry to build your repertoire, there’s another great reason to choose to learn singles – they’re usually shorter than album songs.
 Singles are written to be played on the radio, so they are only about three minutes long.
 Songs intended to be included on an album can be longer, sometimes reaching up into the five, six, or even seven-minute mark.
 Because singles are shorter, you can learn them more quickly and enjoy a feeling of accomplishment sooner.

 Since singles are played on the radio, they tend to become highly popular quickly.
 This is another benefit for singers looking to learn the songs, because they’re often available through many different online resources.
 Chances are that if you want to learn a popular single, you’ll have no problem in finding a variety of outlets where you can order the sheet music, view the lyrics, and listen to various recordings.
 These are all valuable resources as you learn the song.

 Plus, if you want to improve your music theory knowledge, there’s no better way to do it than to study singles.
 Amazing hit singles are written with the utmost care to create intense feelings and engagement in the listener.
 Closely studying these singles can be an excellent lesson in music theory, helping you to learn what works in a song and why.

 If you’re ready to expand your repertoire with singles, then chances are you can start with your favorite song from the radio.
-Be sure to work closely with your vocal teacher, who can help you to select a variety of songs that will improve your musicianship and build your experience.
+Be sure to work closely with your online vocal teacher, who can help you to select a variety of songs that will improve your musicianship and build your experience.
 The more singles you add to your repertoire, the closer you will be to having a full-length album of your own unique collection of songs.
 What a great way to create a unique repertoire that shows your creativity, versatility, and talents!